 Usher in the festive season by visiting a Swedish Christmas market, offering quality handmade products, tasty food and fun activities.
 You’ll find some of our favourite Christmas markets in larger cities and small towns alike.

 Whichever part of Sweden you happen to visit, you're likely to find an authentic Christmas market with plenty of high quality products that make ideal gifts.
 The handicraft tradition is strong in Sweden, and you’ll find everything from Christmas decorations and hand-knitted mittens to stylish jewellery.

 Christmas-themed food and drink complete the experience.
-While wandering among the decorative stalls, make sure to enjoy the winning combination of a steaming cup of glögg (mulled wine) and a pepparkaka (gingerbread biscuit).
+While wandering among the decorative stalls, make sure to enjoy the winning combination of a steaming cup of 'glögg' (mulled wine) and a 'pepparkaka' (gingerbread).

 Here are a few of Sweden's best Christmas markets:

-Open: Every Saturday and Sunday from 30 November to 22 December.
+Open: Every Saturday and Sunday between 13 November and 31 December.

 The major city of Malmö hosts a number of Christmas markets.
 The cosy fair in Gustav Adolfs Torg is a definite highlight, transforming the town square into a sparkling, festive wonderland, complete with carol singers.
 Alongside music and live performances, you'll find stalls selling local handicrafts as well as classic Swedish Christmas food and drinks.